EllenBosMarcelMulder/Coherence-Act/white papers/test.md

 #### **5. Implications for Policy and Research**

 This formal framework provides a basis for a comparative analysis of the impact of advertising.
-It sets a hypothesis that can be tested: if digital and analog advertising have the same ERD, the model predicts that the measured biomarker response (ΔB_j) will also be comparable, which would demonstrate mechanistic equality.
+It sets a hypothesis that can be tested: if digital and analog advertising have the same ERD, the model predicts that the measured biomarker response (Delta_B_j) will also be comparable, which would demonstrate mechanistic equality.
 The ERD metric could also lead to the establishment of **normative threshold values** for advertising exposure.
 This would be comparable to the way limits are set for noise levels in the workplace or for radiation levels, and can provide a basis for future policy to protect mental public health.

 ---